What Does Documenting Your SMS Mean

 - Explain decision making, training, instructions, manuals, etc.

-A helpful way to understand how to document your SMS is the hierarchy of SMS documentation, shown on the right.
+A helpful way to understand how to document your SMS is the hierarchy of SMS documentation, shown below.

 SMS documentation has 4 distinct sections: